NicolasGuillaumeSoulie/AnotherRustRayTracingTheNextWeek/README.md

 > The "Hello world" background rendering showcased a different color as well as some weird round effects on the center of the picture.
 I could fix the artefact at the center by not normalizing (to unit vector) the raycast, but I didn't investigate the discoloration further.
 >
 >That was dumb.
-Always question why your code does not give you the same result.
+Always question why your code does not give you the expected result.

 I only caught the real issue when I tried to display the first sphere as it resulted in weird abstract pieces :